mdelamata/MMCircularProgressView/README.md

 pod "MMCircularProgressView", "~> 1.0"
 ```
 #### Old school
-Drag into your project the `/Classes` objects files the files `MMCircularProgressView.h` and `MMCircularProgressView.m`.
+Drag into your project the folder `/MMCircularProgressView`.
+That's all.

 How to use it?
 ------------